neoremind/kraps-rpc/README.md

   }
 ```

-One `RpcCallContext` is provided for endpoint to seprate endpoing logic from message transfer process.
+One `RpcCallContext` is provided for endpoint to separate endpoing logic from message network transport process.
 Providing function to reply result or send failure information:

 - reply(response: Any) : reply one message
 - sendFailure(e: Throwable) : send failure

-Also a serious status callback is provided(even more abundant status than actor) :
+Also a serious status callbacks are provided :

 - onError
 - onConnected